Rule 0: Staff Authority

-- Malicious Compliance with IC Military Law to impose excessive punishments, make an arrest on a technicality of someone non-disruptive and acting in good faith, or causing intentional delays in processing, release or appeals will fall under rule 3, Community Expectations and are actionable.
+- Malicious Compliance is using IC Military Law to impose excessive punishments, make an arrest on a technicality of someone non-disruptive who is acting in good faith, or causing intentional delays in the jailing and appealing process.

-- Malicious Compliance does not apply in any case where IC or OOC provocation is present.
-(For example, following and taunting/threatening a player, engaging in mundane, but disruptive actions and continuing when asked or told to stop, etc)
+- Malicious Compliance does not apply where IC provocation is present.
+(For example: following and taunting/threatening a player, engaging in mundane but disruptive actions and continuing when asked or told to stop, etc)

 The following roles are required to follow Marine Law by the server rules.
 Breaking Marine Law may result in jobbans or further consequences.